How We Work

 Operating Rhythm

 The cadence gets tuned to the engagement.
-A Strategy Sprint needs concentrated discovery and decision-making.
-A COE needs a steady cohort rhythm.
+A discovery sprint needs concentrated discovery and decision-making.
+A customer-owned CoE needs a steady cohort rhythm.
 A capability build needs tight feedback from pilot users.
+A CoE + implementation program needs all of that plus a clearer production path.

 What Makes The Work Succeed